 What about my leafy greens!

 Another huge win for cold press juicers is their versatility.
-Some upright Cold Press juicers, don’t just stop at yielding the finest freshly extracted juices, oh no, they’ve now upped the ante even further with the added capability of producing nut milks and refreshing fruit sorbets.
+Some upright Masticating juicers, don’t just stop at yielding the finest freshly extracted juices, oh no, they’ve now upped the ante even further with the added capability of producing nut milks and refreshing fruit sorbets.

 Are Cold Press Juicers expensive?